This post was last updated on September 16th, 2022 at 12:04 pm

 The Institute for Sound & Vision (Instituut voor Beeld en Geluid) in Hilversum aims to preserve the media history of the Netherlands and has an extensive collection of television and radio recordings, music, professional and amateur films and photographs.
 It wanted to give visitors an interactive experience and asked CoreRFID to help it achieve that by providing customised RFID tags.

 The Institute created 15 themed pavilions and encouraged visitors to wander through without any fixed route.
 They focused on subjects including The Lost Life showing the everyday activities of Dutch people in days gone by or The Enchantment, which was about reality and illusion.
 Visitors could also see children’s programmes from the past.

-The Institute’s concept for helping visitors to get the most from the Media Experience depends on promoting interaction.
-The Institute for Sound and Vision worked with RFID technology specialists CoreRFID who supply the readers that provide the electronic link between the visitors and the exhibition and interactive media designers, Kiss The Frog.
-Visitors to the Media Experience register details such as their email address, age and name.
-In return they are given an RFID tag embedded in a ring to use as their key to the various exhibits.
-As visitors tour the Media Experience they show their ring to reader points.
+The Institute worked with CoreRFID which supplied the readers and tags and interactive media designers Kiss The Frog.
+Visitors were asked to register details such as their email address, age and name and in return were given an RFID tag embedded in a ring to use as a ‘key’ to access the exhibits.

 Customised RFID tags with exhibition systems can provide:

-- A personalised experience in which the exhibition is more relevant to the visitor.
+- An interactive and personalised experience to make the exhibition more relevant to visitors

-- Information on the behaviour of visitors to help plan future exhibitions.
+- Feedback on visitors’ behaviour to help plan and improve future exhibitions.